 I allow my Sims to choose who they want to marry, date, or procreate with, but I restrict them to other playable Sims within their generation.
-A generation is defined as all Sims born in the same Sim week who will attend college within four years of each other.
+A generation is defined as all Sims born in the same season/rotation.

-When the time comes that everyone is related to each other (which eventually happens in every hood), then I will allow them to marry Maxis townies or playables from subhoods.
-Random townies are only allowed after all other playables and Maxis townies are taken.
+When the time comes that everyone is related to each other (which eventually happens in every hood), then I will allow them to marry Maxis townies.
+Random townies are not allowed in my neighborhoods.
+I use this method to prevent randoms.
 Romance Sims may have relationships with anyone they choose.

 Sims only go steady, get engaged, and/or get married when they roll the want to do so.
 Otherwise, they can still live together and/or have children together as unmarried partners.

 I use the Autonomous Casual Romance (ACR) mod, to randomize gender preference of all townies in the game who don’t currently have a preference.
 There is a 10% chance that a Sim will become gay or bisexual.